JulianHalsey/PhishingProject/README.md

 <h1>Phishing Project</h1>
-This project tries to phish the victim into clicking the link, which then prompts another program
+This project tries to phish the victim into clicking the button, which then prompts another program

 <br />
 <br />